(AP) Google's financial performance faltered in the second quarter as a downturn in the Internet search leader's ad prices deepened.

-Although the problem isn't as severe as at other companies, including computer makers such as Dell Inc. and Hewlett-Packard Co., Google is still having trouble navigating a technological transition driving more online activity on to smartphones and tablets.
-Those devices pose a financial challenge for Google Inc. because their smaller screen sizes fetch lower ad rates than the marketing pitches made on traditional desktop and laptop computers.
+The results announced Thursday show Google is still having trouble navigating a technological transition driving more online activity on to smartphones and tablets.
+Those devices pose a challenge because their smaller screen sizes fetch lower ad rates than on traditional desktop and laptop computers.

 Google earned $3.2 billion, or $9.54 per share, up 16 percent from $2.8 billion, or $8.42 per share, a year earlier.